Patient education: Chronic myeloid leukemia (CML) in adults (Beyond the Basics)

 If a matched sibling donor can be found, 50 to 85 percent of people with CML transplanted in the first or second chronic phase of their disease achieve long-term remissions.
 Disease-free survival falls to 30 to 40 percent in people transplanted in the accelerated phase, and to 10 to 20 percent in people transplanted in blast phase.

-A patient's age has a major influence on the outcome after transplantation with cells from a sibling donor.
-In the subgroup of people under age 50 who undergo this procedure during the first year of diagnosis, 70 to 85 percent will be alive and free of disease five years later.
-However, people up to 60 years of age have successfully undergone allogeneic transplantation with treatments that completely destroy the bone marrow (myeloablative treatment).
-The development of reduced intensity regimens, which have reduced toxicity, has permitted even older people to be successfully transplanted.
+Outcome — Your age has a major influence on the outcome after transplantation with cells from a sibling donor.
+For people under age 50 who undergo this procedure during the first year of diagnosis, 70 to 85 percent will be alive and free of disease five years later.
+However, people up to 70 years of age have successfully undergone transplantation with treatments that completely destroy the bone marrow (this is called myeloablative treatment).
+The development of "reduced intensity" regimens has permitted even older people to successfully undergo transplantation.

 Relapse after transplant — Relapse or recurrence of CML may occur if cells containing the Philadelphia chromosome remain after the transplant procedure.
-However, finding residual disease with sensitive molecular tests in the first six months following transplantation is not associated with eventual relapse because the anti-tumor effects of the graft may eventually prevail.
+However, finding residual disease with sensitive molecular tests (polymerase chain reaction) in the first six months following transplantation is not associated with eventual relapse because the anti-tumor effects of the graft may eventually destroy these cells (the graft-versus-tumor effect).

-Relapse can be treated with imatinib, dasatinib, nilotinib, or with infusions of leukocytes from the original donor, with the hope of mounting a more effective graft-versus-tumor effect.
+Relapse can be treated with a TKI or with infusions of leukocytes (white blood cells) from the original donor, with the hope of mounting a more effective graft-versus-tumor effect.
 Donor leukocyte infusions (DLIs) can be extremely effective, and remissions attained after DLI appear to be quite durable.
-However, graft-versus-host disease, and in some instances graft failure, may complicate DLI.
+However, graft-versus-host disease (when the donor’s immune cells attack your healthy cells), and in some instances graft failure, may complicate DLI.
+(See "Patient education: Hematopoietic cell transplantation (bone marrow transplantation) (Beyond the Basics)", section on 'Graft-versus-host disease'.)

-Interferon alpha (IFNa, Roferon-A®) was commonly used in the past for treatment of CML.
+Interferon alpha (IFNa, brand name: Pegasys) was commonly used in the past for treatment of CML.
 In up to 90 percent of people, interferon can induce a hematologic response, improve symptoms, and reduce or eliminate enlargement of the spleen (splenomegaly).
-However, tyrosine kinase inhibitors are clearly superior to IFNa in studies comparing the two treatments.
+However, tyrosine kinase inhibitors (TKIs) are clearly superior to IFNa in studies comparing the two treatments.

-As a result, interferon is considered to be a "palliative" treatment for CML since it is not curative and only rarely results in a prolonged complete cytogenetic response.
-A patient who cannot tolerate tyrosine kinase inhibitors might be offered IFNa with or without another chemotherapy medication, cytarabine.
+As a result, interferon is considered to be a "palliative" treatment for CML, since it is not curative and only rarely results in a prolonged complete cytogenetic response.
+If you cannot tolerate TKIs, you might be offered IFNa with or without another chemotherapy medication, called cytarabine.

 Side effects — Side effects are a major problem with IFNa, and include fever, chills, and flu-like symptoms.
 Typically, the drug is started at a relatively low dose three days per week and then slowly increased.
-IFNa must be injected, and many people prefer to take their injection at night along with acetaminophen (Tylenol) and an antihistamine such as diphenhydramine (Benadryl) to minimize the side effects.
+IFNa must be injected, and many people prefer to take their injection at night along with acetaminophen (brand name: Tylenol) and an antihistamine such as diphenhydramine (brand name: Benadryl) to minimize the side effects.

 Many people with CML will be asked about enrolling in a clinical (research) trial.
 A clinical trial is a carefully controlled way to study the effectiveness of new treatments or new combinations of known therapies.
 Ask your healthcare provider for more information, or read about clinical trials at: